 6-11 Year Old Program

-Nature education, basic camping skills, and Native American culture are emphasized in the 6-8 and 9-11 year old programs.
-Campers enjoy a wide range of activities including hiking, fire building, outdoor cooking, swamp study, nature walks, arts and crafts, Native American rituals/dancing, games, mud sliding, etc.
+Campers (grouped by age 6-8 and 9-11) enjoy a wide range of activities including hiking, fire building, campfire cooking, swamp study, nature walks, arts, crafts, Native American rituals/dancing, games, the famous mud slide and much more.
+Registration is limited to one session per camper.

 We are very committed to the safety of the children who attend Franke Day Camp.
 Please review our Safety Guidelines.

 The Franke Park Day Camp supervisor is Chris Freehill.
-Chris is returning for his 37th year on staff and his 24th year as the camp's supervisor.
+Chris is returning for his 39th year on staff and his 26th year as the camp's supervisor.
 He has many fond memories of his own childhood summers at Franke Park Day Camp.
-Chris teaches fifth grade at Forest Park Elementary School.
+Chris currently teaches fifth grade with Fort Wayne Community Schools at Forest Park Elementary School.

 For those of you who are curious (or may have an allergy issue) about what we serve at camp, check out the following list for all of your favorite camp recipes: